 The program furthermore provides the Office of the Provost with ongoing faculty involvement, advice, and counsel.

-Provost Faculty Fellows participate in a full range of activities under the purview of Academic Affairs..
+Provost Faculty Fellows participate in a full range of activities under the purview of Academic Affairs.
 Provost Fellows will make meaningful contributions to the campus by undertaking specific projects, as well as assisting with campus-wide academic initiatives and the development of innovations designed to better support the academic enterprise.
 The shape of projects and scope of work will vary with the experience, skills, and aspirations of individual faculty members.
 Fellows are generally awarded 2-4 course releases for the academic year to allow them time to fully engage in the program.
-In AY 22-23 we are especially encouraging candidates with a particular interest in working on projects and topics related to the various themes and initiatives emerging from the campus-wide strategic enterprise to apply.
+In AY 23-24, we are seeking one fellow who will work on PBL, Urban Futures, course modalities, and expanding the opportunities for undergraduate research.
+The expectation is that the faculty fellow will be given, with the approval of their academic dean, three course releases for the academic year.

 Goals of the Program